Sunday 6th September 2015 — 1.15pm, Abbey Park, Leicester

 The Crohn’s in Childhood Research Association (CICRA) is dedicated to creating a wider understanding of Crohn’s Disease and Ulcerative Colitis, particularly as it affects children and young adults.
 It raises funds to support approved medical and scientific research aimed at finding more effective treatments and an eventual cure.

 In addition to research, CICRA offers support to children, young people and their families affected by Crohn’s or Colitis by organising three meetings each year, one in London and two in different regions of the UK.
 These days offer parents, children and young people an informal day of meeting others and learning more about their condition including small ‘meet the expert’ sessions

-Applications are invited from UK based health professionals, and students involved in IBD research, for a Bursary Grant of up to £400 to help with costs for attending related training courses or attending scientific/medical meetings.
+Applications are invited all year round from UK based health professionals, and students involved in IBD research, for a Bursary Grant of up to £400 to help with costs for attending related training courses or attending scientific/medical meetings.

 Applications for the annual John Earnshaw Award of £1,000 are invited from CICRA funded Research Fellows, and others in training in the UK in the area of Paediatric IBD, specifically to help with costs of attending UK and International scientific/educational congresses.